Accounting for Leases

 At the time of first payment, lessor shall record receipt of cash, reduction in lease receivable and recognition of finance income:

-The reduction in lease receivable reduces the principal balance in lease receivable to $1,536,355, which shall reduce the next year finance income.
+The reduction in lease receivable reduces the principal balance in lease receivable (also called net investment in lease) to $1,536,355, which shall reduce the next year finance income.

-Accounting for operating leases is pretty straightforward because they do not involve recognition of any asset or liability.
+If a lessor determines a contract to contain only an operating lease, it is not required to recognize any asset or liability.
 The lease income is recognized on a basis reflecting the use of the asset.

 During the first year, the lessor shall recognize receipt of lease rental as follows: